BirchKwok/NumPack/README.md

 Key highlights:
 - 🚀 Up to 166x faster than traditional NumPy storage methods
 - ⚡ Matrix operations up to 5.33x faster than NumPy mmap
+- 🚀 SIMD-optimized operations with streaming throughput up to 4,417 MB/s
 - 💾 Zero-copy operations for minimal memory footprint
 - 🔄 Seamless integration with existing NumPy workflows
 - 🛠 Battle-tested in production with arrays exceeding 1 billion rows